clflushopt/icepop/README.md

 # icepop

-icepop is a RV64i emulator written in Rust with just-in-time dynamic binary translation to ARM64.
+icepop is an emulator for RISC-V (RV64i extension) with a JIT designed for fuzzing binary targets.